-The processing of personal data gathered by the COVID-19 Application (and more generally any COVID-19-related applications) must be grounded in a legal basis provided for in Article 6 of the GDPR and, where the processing of special categories of data is involved, also with one of the conditions under Article 9 of the GDPR.
+The processing of personal data gathered by the COVID-19 application (and more generally any COVID-19-related applications) must be grounded in a legal basis provided for in Article 6 of the GDPR and, where the processing of special categories of data is involved, also with one of the conditions under Article 9 of the GDPR.
 Special categories of data are sensitive data that are subject to further processing requirements under the GDPR and include genetic data, biometric data and health-related data.

 This two-step analysis must be carried out at the outset of a project and prior to the processing of any personal data.
-The legal grounds under Articles 6 and 9 of the GDPR may be supplemented by specific pieces of legislation at a national and/or EU level to justify conducting the processing for the purpose of monitoring the spread and minimizing the impact of COVID-19.
+The legal grounds under Articles 6 and 9 of the GDPR may be supplemented by specific pieces of legislation at a national or EU level to justify conducting the processing for the purpose of monitoring the spread and minimizing the impact of COVID-19.

-The NHSX, as a public body, will most likely rely on Article 6.1(e) of the GDPR, which requires that the processing of personal data be necessary for the performance of a task carried out in the public interest or in the exercise of official authority.
-Section 8 of the UK Data Protection Act 2018 (DPA 2018) clarifies that "in the exercise of official authority" includes, amongst other things, the exercise of a function conferred on a person by an enactment or rule of law.
-Public authorities may also seek to rely on Article 6.1(d) of the GDPR, which requires that the processing of personal data be to protect the vital interest of individuals.
+The NHSX, as a public body, will most likely rely on Article 6.1(e) of the GDPR, which requires that the processing of personal data be necessary for the performance of a task carried out in the public interest, in the exercise of official authority, or to protect the vital interests of individuals.
 The NHSX should avoid relying on consent as the lawful basis for processing, as both the GDPR and the DPA 2018 make clear that consent is likely to not be given freely where the controller is a public body.